mrqc/simple-ransomware/README.md

 # simple-ransomware

 Tried to code a ransomware from the scratch for studying reasons

+the scripts require the python package "crypto", install it with: pip install crypto

 the presented python scripts are for encryption end decryption of one file